juanmill4/Indoor-Autonomous-Tello/README.md

 # Autonomous Drone Navigation System indoor

-This repository contains the code and configurations for an advanced autonomous navigation system developed using several technologies including Aruco markers, Webots simulator, Yolov5, and a real drone controlled via the tellopy.
+This repository contains the code and configurations for an autonomous navigation system developed using several technologies including Aruco markers, Webots simulator, Yolov5, and a real drone controlled via the tellopy.
 The system allows for both simulation and real-world testing, focusing on indoor autonomous navigation.

 ## General System Description